yonssaid/Tasker/README.md

 **Hosted at:** [Tasker App](https://tasker-app-bzga.onrender.com/)

 ## Overview
 Tasker is a full-stack task management application designed to provide a simple, intuitive solution for tracking and managing tasks, especially tailored for college students.
-This project showcases my experience in back-end and front-end development, using **Java 17**, **Gradle 7.6**, and **Spring Boot 3.3.1** on the back-end, with a **React** front-end for a responsive and user-friendly interface.
+This project showcases my experience in back-end and front-end development, using **Java**, **Gradle**, and **Spring Boot** on the back-end, with a **React**/**JavaScript** front-end for a responsive and user-friendly interface.

 I built Tasker to demonstrate my skills in:
 - **REST API development**